snadi/TwitterBot/README.md

 # In-Class Exercise to Practice Using Test Doubles

-Course: CS-UH-3260
+- Course: CS-UH-3260
-Instructor: Sarah Nadi
+- Instructor: Sarah Nadi

 ## Learning Objective

 In this activity, you will learn how to mock an external dependency that depends on a rest API response (and thus network connectivity).
 You will also learn how to simulate error conditions in the environment to test a system for robustness.

+*Disclaimer*: Yes, Twitter is now called X, but Twitter is such a better name :-) Accordingly, this description sticks to the old terminology of the service (tweet etc.)

 ## Resources